 The branches are collected and turned into mulch, which the Municipality makes available to residents.
-For more information, contact Public Works at 514-453-4128, option 1.
+For more information, contact our Guichet unique or Public Works at 514-453-4128.

-The Municipality will collect Christmas trees during the second week of January.
+The Municipality will collect Christmas trees during the second week of January (starting January 8, 2018).

 Please place your Christmas trees at the curb on Monday morning.
 The trees will be chipped and composted.